 - All connection elements (walls, ceilings etc.) must be of sufficient size. - The rotor is dynamically balanced with a half feather key.
-Take this into account when balancing the drive element. - Fit and remove drive elements (couplings, belt pulley, toothed wheels etc.) with the suitable devices. - Tighten all screw connections with the appropriate tightening torque (⇔ chapter "Tightening torque values for screws"). - Take generally required measures for preventing accidental contacts between drive elements
+Take this into account when balancing the drive element. - Avoid incorrect belt tension (⇒ catalogue).
+Cover couplings and belt pulleys with a guard to protect accidental contact. - Fit and remove drive elements (couplings, belt pulley, toothed wheels etc.) with the suitable devices. - Tighten all screw connections with the appropriate tightening torque (⇔chapter "Tightening torque values for screws"). - Fit construction types with the shaft ends at the bottom with a cover to prevent foreign bodies from falling into the motor's fan. - Any condensation drain holes must be positioned at the lowest point of the motor when installed and cleaned of any impurities. - Take generally required measures for preventing accidental contacts between drive elements